bcgsc/pori/docs/developer_reference/contributing.md

 ## Tests

 When new features are added, corresponding tests should be implemented as well.
 We use [jest](https://jestjs.io/) for both API and client testing.
 The client additionally uses [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
-Tests for python adpators are written using [pytest](https://docs.pytest.org/en/6.2.x/).
+Tests for python adaptors are written using [pytest](https://docs.pytest.org/en/6.2.x/).

 Tests for all repositories will be automatically run as a part of their [GitHub Actions](https://github.com/features/actions) plan.
 See the next section for more details.